Reckless Driving Virginia How Bad Reckless Driving Ticket Fairfax

-Getting a reckless driving ticket in the state of Virginia is a very serious problem since it is considered as a criminal offense and it will be on the driver’s record for 11 years.
-Reckless driving is usually charged as a first class misdemeanor in Virginia.
-The following are the consequences of reckless
+Getting a reckless operation of a vehicle ticket in the state of Virginia is a very serious problem since it is considered as a criminal offense and it will be on the driver’s record for 11 years.
+Rash operation of a vehicle is usually charged as a first class misdemeanor in Virginia.
+The following are the consequences of rash driving in Virginia.

-- Virginia has a complex point system for drivers.
+Virginia has a complex point system for operators of a motor vehicle.
 Everyone starts out at zero points and can gain positive points by having good driving behavior.
 If the court convicts the driver and he/she has a Virginia license, DMV will assess six demerit points.
-The conviction will remain on the driver’s driving record for 11 years.
+The conviction will remain on the operator of the motor vehicle record for 11 years.
 If he/she collects too many demerit points too quickly, DMV may send him/her to a driver improvement clinic or suspend his/her license altogether.
-If the driver has a license from another state, his/her home state controls the points they would get.
+If the operator of the motor vehicle has a license from another state, his/her home state controls the points they would get.

-In addition to criminal penalties, there are a number of other ways that a reckless driving conviction can affect the driver’s life such as:
+In addition to criminal penalties, there are a number of other ways that a reckless driving conviction can affect the operator of a motor vehicle life such as:

-- Insurance companies have their own individual criteria for setting the rates on the driver’s car insurance policy, but it’s likely that a conviction for reckless driving will cause the driver’s insurance company to raise their rates.
+Insurance companies have their own individual criteria for setting the rates on the operator of a motor vehicle car insurance policy, but it’s likely that a conviction for reckless operation of a vehicle will cause the driver’s insurance company to raise their rates.
 Some companies may even choose to cancel the driver’s policy.

-- A conviction for reckless driving will result in having either a misdemeanor or felony criminal record which would last 11 year.
-Hence, reckless driving in Virginia is highly strict in terms of law.
+A conviction for reckless operation of a vehicle will result in having either a misdemeanor or felony criminal record which would last 11 years.
+Hence, reckless driving in Virginia is highly strict in terms of the law.

-- If the driver has been charged with reckless driving because of an accident, a guilty plea or a conviction may give any person who was injured or whose property was damaged to sue the driver in civil court.
+If the driver has been charged with reckless operation of a vehicle because of an accident, a guilty plea or a conviction may give any person who was injured or whose property was damaged to sue the operator of a motor vehicle in civil court.

-- If the driver applies for a security clearance, or if he/she already has one, he/she will likely have to disclose his/her reckless driving conviction.
+If an operator of a motor vehicle applies for a security clearance, or if he/she already has one, he/she will likely have to disclose his/her reckless driving conviction.
 Whether that stops the driver from getting or keeping a job as a government contractor or employee will be up to the agency granting the clearance.